FOSSEE/sees/ult/Using_Linux_Tools.rst

     * s: Save current content (got from another program like grep) in a file.

     * =: File information.

-    * F: continually read information from file and follow its end.
-Useful 	    for logs watching.
-Use Ctrl+C to exit this mode.

-    * -option: Toggle command-line option -option.

     * h: Help.